880106/My-Assignment-/README.md

 ## How It Works
 ### Connecting to the Database
 The application connects to a database where all the information is stored.
+SQL

 ### Performing Operations
 You can perform various operations (like adding or updating data) through simple actions.